Cycling Whitney Portal

 Mt.
 Whitney (background upper left) and hairpin (lower right).

-Looking down back towards Lone Pine from the top of the hairpins.
+Looking back to the east towards Lone Pine from the top of the hairpin.

-Ryan climbing the Portal - Owens Valley in background.
+Ryan coming around the sweeping right turn at mile 9.5 - Owens Valley in background.

 Much of the climb is in Inyo National Forest (Whitney Summit upper middle).